MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 }
 ```

-``daokit`` also provide an ``Action`` and ``ActionHandler`` interface used to create new resources and handlers for DAOs, discover more in the [5.
-Create Custom Resources](#5-create-custom-resources) section.
+``daokit`` also provide an ``Action`` and ``ActionHandler`` interface used to create new resources and handlers for DAOs, discover more in the [Create Custom Resources](#5-create-custom-resources) section.
+// TODO give example
+// TODO have different states like: open, executed, closed.

 ## 3.3 basedao

+`basedao` wraps `daokit` to handle members and roles.

+// TODO show example of memberstore
-``basedao`` is a wrapper around daokit that handles the memberstore.
+// ``basedao`` is a wrapper around daokit that handles the memberstore.
 The memberstore is a structure that includes few methods to handle the members and the roles.
 It also provider the rendering and create some basic resources like add/remove member, add/remove role, etc.

-``basedao`` split the DAO in two structures, the ``DAOPrivate`` and the ``daoPublic``.
-The difference is that the ``DAOPrivate`` is meant to be used internally by the DAO and not exposed to the outside.
-By accessing the ``DAOPrivate`` you could modify the DAO core, the memberstore or everything in the DAO.
-The ``daoPublic`` is the public part of the DAO, it's the part that will be exposed to the outside.
+# Key Structures:
+- `daoPrivate`: Full access to internal DAO state
+- `daoPublic`: External interface for DAO interaction

+// TODO what is this
-It's an implementation of [``DAO`` interface](#32-daokit) from ``daokit`` package.
+// It's an implementation of [``DAO`` interface](#32-daokit) from ``daokit`` package.

-To create a new DAO the endpoint is the following:
+### Creating a DAO:
 ```go
 func New(conf *Config) (daokit.DAO, *DAOPrivate)
 ```

-The ``Config`` structure is the following:
+### Config Structure:
 ```go
 type Config struct {
 	Name              string